sscarduzio/elasticsearch-readonlyrest-plugin/README.md

 This plugin instead is just a lightweight HTTP request filtering layer.

 #### Less moving parts
 No need to spin up a new HTTP proxy (Varnish, NGNix, HAProxy) between ES and clients to prevent malicious access.
-Just set ES in "read-only" mode for the external world.
+Just set ES in "read-only" mode for the external world with one simple access control rule.

 #### Flexible ACLs
-Optionally provide a white-list of server that need unrestricted access for.
+Explicitly allow/forbid requests by access control rule parameters:
+1. ```hosts``` a list of origin IP addresses
+2. ```methods``` a list of HTTP methods
-Optionally provide a regular expression to match unwanted URI patterns.
+3. ```uri_re``` a regular expression to match the request URI (useful to restrict certain indexes)
+4. ```maxBodyLength``` limit HTTP request body length.

 #### Custom response body
 Optionally provide a string to be returned as the body of 403 (FORBIDDEN) HTTP response.

 ## What is this read only mode?
-When the plugin is activated, Elasticsearch REST API responds with a "403 FORBIDDEN" error whenever the request meets the following parameters:
+When the plugin is activated and properly configured, Elasticsearch REST API responds with a "403 FORBIDDEN" error whenever the request meets the following parameters:

 *  Any HTTP method other than GET is requested
 *  GET request has a body (according to HTTP specs it never should!)

+Please see the wiki on how to [implement read only mode using a single access control rule](https://github.com/sscarduzio/elasticsearch-readonlyrest-plugin/wiki/Access-Control-Rules)

 This is enough to keep public users from changing the data, according to [ES REST API documentation](http://www.elasticsearch.org/guide/en/elasticsearch/reference/current/docs.html).

-If you feel you need to augment the restrictions, a regular expression URI matcher is provided.
+You're free to expand the rules chain further if you need more fine grained access control.

 ## Building this project for a different version of Elasticsearch
 Just edit pom.xml properties replacing the version number with the one needed: